pslucas0212/UsefulRedHatLinks/README.md

 # Useful Red Hat Links
 Updated 14 April 2022

-Note: The below navigates to an indivdual topic page.
+Note: The Table of Contents links below navigates to an indivdual topic page.
 At the top of each topic page is a link back to this TOC.

+This my peronal curated list of Red Hat software topics that customer haved asked about or topics that I find useful.
+This is not a comperhensive list.
+If you have suggestions or comments, please email me at paul.lucas@redhat.com

 ## Table of Contents
 - [Red Hat Support Topics](https://github.com/pslucas0212/RedHatSupport-Useful-Links/blob/main/README.md)